jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 ```

 Now, of course, everybody is going to start moaning, "But I have all
 this speed.
 I am agile.
 I am fast.
-You know, this easy stuff is
+This easy stuff is making my
-making my life good because I have a lot of speed."
+life good because I have a lot of speed."

 What kind of runner can run as fast as they possibly can from the very
 start of a race?

 [Audience reply: Sprinter]

-Right, only somebody who runs really short races, okay?
+Only somebody who runs really short races, okay?

 [Audience laughter]